 19. There will be no refunds for teams that drop out of the tournament after the tournament deadline.
 Once schedules are posted, it is the responsibility of the team to watch for edits and updates to the schedules as the schedules are subject to revisions.

 20. All referees are ASA certified or equivalent and are assigned by the tournament.
 Their decisions on their interpretations of the Laws of the Game are final.

 21. In the event that a player receives a red card, they will be suspended for the balance of the game and one additional game at minimum.
+The exception to this is DOGSO.
 Two Yellow cards to a player in the same game will result in the player being suspended for the following game.
 Any team receiving three red cards may be suspended from the tournament at the discretion of the Tournament Discipline Committee.
 All cautions and ejections may be reported to the team’s home association and Alberta Soccer Association.

 22. If a team is protesting a player’s eligibility, the game must be played in its entirety first.
 The team then has thirty minutes after the game to lodge its protest in writing at the tournament trailer at Monklands Fields.
 No other protests will be accepted.
 Field Marshals DO NOT HAVE THE RESPONSIBILITY TO ENTERTAIN PROTESTS.
 If the protest is upheld, the team will be awarded the game by a 3 to 0 margin.